flavienbwk/book-devops/eng/AUDIOBOOK.md

 Such skepticism isn't without merit.
 The idea of importing a third-party library into one's I-T system without examining its contents can seem risky.
 Potential risks include:

 - A library that arbitrarily deletes data ;
-- A library transmitting data to a remote server (software data, telemetry) ;
+- A library transmitting data to a remote server (such as software data or telemetry) ;
-- An updated library that no longer works (due to bugs or deliberate sabotage: see protestwares) ;
+- An updated library that no longer works (due to bugs or deliberate sabotage with protestwares) ;
 - Legally, the use of open-source tech might be governed by license terms (e.g., prohibiting selling software developed using the library).

-So, it's about striking a balance between the productivity provided by open-source libraries/software and the trust we place in them (security).
+So, it's about striking a balance between the productivity provided by open-source libraries/software and the trust we place in them.

 Yet, it's a mistake to believe that simply buying software will ensure its security.
 Although responsibility is outsourced, the damage, if it occurs, is done.
 Google's engineering heads predict that by 2025, 80% of businesses will use open-source technologies maintained by salaried individuals (e.g., GitHub Sponsors).

 Historically, the official policy for approving certain libraries went through a certification cycle, aimed at mapping the risks associated with using a technology to decide whether to accept it.
 This decision could be supported by a code audit.

 For proper protection, maintain an active and systematic watch for security threats introduced into the code.
 In DevOps mode, your software factory is equipped with tools to detect dependencies or malicious code.
-You minimize risks by securing your software chain (see chapter "Securing Your Software Supply Chain" and job sheet "I-T Security Engineer").
+You minimize risks by securing your software chain.

-For example, if you can't set up a secure software forge yourself, you can use GitHub features (see chapter "GitHub's Example").
+For example, if you can't set up a secure software forge yourself, you can use GitHub features.
 More broadly, security practices at GitLab are a great starting point.

 Joining a bug bounty platform is common among large enterprises, both to analyze their websites or the open-source software they use.
 A bug bounty system rewards individuals for identifying vulnerabilities, aiming to detect and fix vulnerabilities before they're exploited by malicious hackers.
-Popular platforms in this area include Hackerone, Bugcrowd, Synack, and Open Bug Bounty.
+Popular platforms in this area include HackerOne, BugCrowd or Open Bug Bounty.

 In a mature organization, you could even open an Open Source Program Office (OSPO), responsible for defining and implementing strategies around the use of and securing open-source technologies employed in your organization.